Variation of discrete spectra for non-selfadjoint perturbations of selfadjoint operators: Introduction

-To put estimate (\ref{eq:1}) into perspective, let us take a look at some previous results of this type: If $A$ \emph{and} $B$ are selfadjoint then (\ref{eq:1}) is true for $p \geq 1$ and with $C_p=1$, as has been shown by Kato \cite{MR900507}.
+To put estimate (\ref{eq:1}) into perspective, let us take a look at some previous results of this type: If $A$ \emph{and} $B$ are selfadjoint then (\ref{eq:1}) is true for $p \geq 1$ and with $C_p=1$, as it has been shown by Kato \cite{MR900507}.
 Bhatia and Elsner \cite{MR1314392} showed the validity of (\ref{eq:1}) for $p \geq 1$ if $A$ is selfadjoint and $B$ is normal.
 Relaxing the selfadjointness assumption on $A$, Bhatia and Davis \cite{MR1702207} proved the validity of (\ref{eq:1}), for $p \geq 1$ and with $C_p=1$, in case that $A,B$ and $B-A$ are normal operators.
 Bhatia and Davis' result remains true if $A$ and $B$ (but not necessarily $B-A$) are normal, but only if $p\geq 2$, see Bouldin \cite{MR577759}.
-For additional and more refined estimates in the finite-dimensional case (i.e. $\dim(\hil)<\infty$) we refer to \cite{MR1477662, MR2325304}.
+To be precise, most of the above authors consider an estimate which is slightly stronger than (\ref{eq:1}).
+Namely, given the stated restrictions on $A$ and $B$ they show that there exist extended enumerations $\{\alpha_j\}$ and $\{\beta_j\}$ of $\sigma_d(A)$ and $\sigma_d(B)$, respectively, such that